fmpreferences/budget-junit-py/README.md

 -i: the file to pass in as input for the program. can be a file or (in development) directories

--m: input and output are one file, and you use regex groups to match input from the output. may have unexpected behavior. (.*?) is recommended if you dont know what to do. make sure to use \\\\ correctly. automatically sends newline (\n character) for you. ignored if -i exists
+-m: the output and input are in one file, where the input matches the given pattern. written in a way inputs are represented by a matching group. can directly be instantiated through shell or passing a file in. does not detect newlines for you. is ignored if -i is set e.g. if inputs are denoted with {(.\*?)} the actual input matches (.\*?)and is in {}. use \\ to escape special characters in shell and \\\\ to escape special characters in the regex using no groups or more than one may create unexpected behavior. depending on the shell you may need to escape a lot. for example the phrase (.*?) needs every character to be escaped, which can be annoying. if you dont want to deal with this enclose the pattern in a string or pass an existing file in as the pattern.

 ## requirements: